mylesbuckley/mylesbuckley.github.io/_posts/2019-09-17-Decentralised-Self-Organisation-of-315-Submarines.md

 Using this simulation I was able to debug the logic which I would use in my final Ada code.
 The benefit of using these [p5js](https://p5js.org/) interactive animations was that they were incredibly quick to build and debug.
 This meant that I could have a very fast "run, change, observe" debugging loop, and the logic of my code was ready in a few hours.
 Though I had very minor bugs when transitioning this to the Ada code, debugging them was far slower because the compilation was about three orders of magnitude longer, and I had less control over the simulation due to poor documentation.

-It's very hard to see what the ships are doing where there are 315 of them, and it looks (misleadingly) chaotic.
+It's very hard to see what the ships are doing where there are 256 of them, and it looks (misleadingly) chaotic.
 Here's what and older version[^1] looks like with 256 vehicles:

 [^1]: Unfortunately I can no longer compile my code as an update to MacOS broke the make file.
+So I'm left with an older executable which was less optimised (the optimisation was actually just to slow down the movement of the vehicles, and stop them from moving in an unnecessarily jerky way, as well as tuning the timing very slightly).